-The Company continues to execute on all components of its strategy, including the assessment of acquisitions, reviewing the performance of existing assets, their future growth in cash flow opportunities and their value in the local markets, The announcement of minimum wage increases in Ontario in 2017 negatively impacted the Company's results from the Canadian Hospitality segment.
+The Company continues to execute on all components of its strategy, including the assessment of acquisitions, reviewing the performance of existing assets, their future growth in cash flow opportunities and their value in the local markets.
+The announcement of minimum wage increases in Ontario in 2017 negatively impacted the Company's results from the Canadian Hospitality segment.
 The minimum wage announcement in the fall of 2017 also included an additional increase in January of 2019.
 The current provincial government has introduced legislation to defer the 2019 increase to 2020.

 The Company's strategy is focused on acquisition and operation of cash flowing hotels and resorts with a specific focus in the limited service and select service segments of the hotel industry.
-The Canadian and U.S. economy is expected to continue to provide a favorable business environment for the Company.
+The Canadian and US economy is expected to continue to provide a favorable business environment for the Company.

 Management believes that the hospitality real estate sector is benefitting from compelling underlying market and economic fundamentals.
-GDP in the U.S. grew at a rate of 4.1 percent in the second quarter which was the strongest level of growth in four years and unemployment is just 3.7 percent.
+Gross Domestic Product ("GDP") in the US grew at a rate of 4.1 percent in the second quarter 2018, which was the strongest level of growth in four years, before moderating to 3.5 percent in the third quarter and 2.6 percent in the fourth quarter.
+Unemployment dropped to just 3.7 percent in the third quarter 2018, which was the lowest level in 50 years.
+The unemployment rate increased slightly to 3.9 percent in December.
 Industry-wide supply continues to grow at very modest levels while demand remains strong.

 The hospitality sector will have the greatest leverage to economic growth and inflation of any real estate sub sector.
 Management believes that the above strong market dynamics make this an opportune time to invest in the limited service and select service segment of the hotel industry.
 Management also believes select service hotels will be less volatile throughout various economic cycles due to the more simplistic nature of these hotels.
-Also, as these hotels are not luxury hotels, which tend to decline in popularity immediately in recessions, and are mainly for business travelers which are generally strong throughout cycles.
-The current portfolio of 13 select service hotels is also spread across nine states limiting the Company's geographic risk.
+Moreover, these hotels are not luxury hotels, which tend to decline in popularity immediately in recessions, and are mainly for business travelers which are generally strong throughout cycles.
+The current portfolio of 13 select service hotels is also spread across nine states which limit the Company's geographic risk.